Hemimorphite: Occurrence

 The regions on the Belgian-German border are well known for their deposits of hemimorphite of metasomatic origin, especially Vieille Montagne in Belgium and Aachen in Germany.
-Other deposits are in Tarnowskie Góry area in Upper Silesia, Poland; near Phoenixville, Pennsylvania; the Missouri lead-zinc district; Elkhorn, Montana; Leadville, Colorado; and Organ Mountains, New Mexico in the United States; and in several localities in North Africa.
-Further hemimorphite occurrences are the Padaeng deposit near Mae Sod in western Thailand; Sardinia; Nerchinsk, Siberia; Cave del Predil, Italy; Bleiberg, Carinthia, Austria; Matlock, Derbyshire, England.
+Other deposits are in the Missouri lead-zinc district; Elkhorn, Montana; Leadville, Colorado; Organ Mountains, New Mexico; and near Phoenixville, Pennsylvania (all in the United States); in Tarnowskie Góry area in Upper Silesia, Poland; and in several localities in North Africa.
+Further hemimorphite occurrences are the Padaeng deposit near Mae Sod in western Thailand; Sardinia; Nerchinsk, Siberia; Cave del Predil, Italy; Bleiberg, Carinthia, Austria; and Matlock, Derbyshire, England.